QuickGlitch/HackathonChallenge/intentional_vulnerabilities.md

 ## Obtaining unreleased products

 Some products in the database are not yet released to the general public.
 An attacker can obtain admin privelages and access these unreleased products - leaking the data.
-The attacker may achieve this by exploiting SQL injection in the search endpoint, or by gaining admin privelages.
+The attacker may achieve this by exploiting SQL injection in the search endpoint, by gaining admin privelages or IDOR (see below).

+## Obtaining unreleased products via IDOR

+The product details endpoint `/api/products/:id` does not check if a product is released or not when accessed by a regular user.
+This means an attacker can simply iterate over product IDs (they are autoincremented integers) and access unreleased products that way.

 ## Obtaining Admin Privelages